petrelharp/pyslim/docs/tutorial.rst

    we wish to sample.
    **Important: this should probably come *after* recapitation (see below).**

-3. :meth:`msprime.mutate` : Adds neutral mutations to the tree sequence.
+3. :meth:`msprime.sim_mutations` : Adds neutral mutations to the tree sequence.

 These steps are described below.
 First, to get something to work with,